The value of wetland sites

 Ramsar sites around the world acknowledge the flyways of migratory birds.
 Migrating birds visiting New Zealand’s wetlands are a constant reminder of our global connections, with some birds travelling distances of 12 thousand kilometers nonstop from the Arctic.

-New Zealand has six Ramsar sites
+New Zealand has seven Ramsar sites

 (internationally significant wetlands)

-The NWT has produced a full colour booklet on five of our six Ramsar sites.
+The NWT has produced a full colour booklet on five of our Ramsar sites.
 It gives a snapshot of their main features, highlights some of the special wetland bird, plant and animal species, and includes stories of those who live, work and study around the wetlands.
 Maps of each wetland outline their distinctive characteristics and how to visit them.

 - Contact us for a copy of “Our Wet and Wild Places” ($10 per copy)